Fraud Blocker

 Top Criminal Defense Attorneys in Houston - Mercer & Keirnan

-With more than 30 years experience as a criminal defense attorney in Harris County, Texas, we know what it takes to fight any criminal charge.
+With more than 40 years of experience as a top criminal defense attorney in Harris County, Texas, we know what it takes to fight any criminal charge.
 The criminal attorneys at Mercer and Keirnan will work directly with you throughout trial and will make sure that your best interests are served before the court.
 Our juvenile attorneys are standing by 24/7 to discuss your case with you.
 Call us today!

 CALL NOW FOR A FREE EVALUATION

-EXPERIENCED DEFENSE ATTORNEYS ARE STANDING BY 24/7
+TOP CRIMINAL DEFENSE ATTORNEYS ARE STANDING BY 24/7

 (713) 236-9700 – M-F, 8am-5pm